Queue-Fair/iOS/README.md

 #### Testing SafeGuard
 Make sure your code uses the correct queue System Name, and that the Queue is set to SafeGuard.

 Open the app and hit Continue.
-A message will appear in the Xcode console output to indicate that you have been passed by SafeGuard, without seeing a Queue Page, and the protected activity will launch.
+A message will appear in the Xcode console output to indicate that you have been passed by SafeGuard, without seeing a Queue Page, and the protected scene will launch.

 Use the back button on your phone/emulator.
 Tap Continue again.
-The message in the Xcode console output will indicate that you have been Repassed, because the Passed Lifetime for your queue has not expired, and the protected activity will launch again.
+The message in the Xcode console output will indicate that you have been Repassed, because the Passed Lifetime for your queue has not expired, and the protected scene will launch again.

 #### Testing Queue